-A common question is "How often should my piano be tuned?"
+A frequent question from customers is "How often should my piano be tuned?"
 The textbook answer is "every six months".
-However, key factors are temperature, humidity, location, room environmental controls, piano age, usage, and discerning preferences of the piano players.
-Some pianos go out of tune significantly in less than six months while other instruments hold fairly sold for a year.
+However, key factors are usage, temperature, humidity, location, room environmental controls, piano age, and the discerning preferences of the piano players.
+Some pianos go out of tune significantly in less than six months while other instruments hold fairly solid for a year.
 Over time your technician can help you determine the optimal tuning schedule.

 The Tempered Scale:

-An equal temperament refers to the intervals between notes on the musical scale within an octave.
-It may also be a term used to refer to a system of tuning.
+An piano "temperament" refers to the intervals between notes on the musical scale.
+Every pitch can be derived from a relationship with a chosen fixed pitch source.
+Temperament is also be a term in a sequence of piano tuning.
 When a piano has been tuned using an equal temperament, the octave intervals have been divided into smaller equal steps, each having equal frequency ratios between the adjacent notes.
-These are the smallest interval in the tempered scale that is used in common classical and Western music.
+These are the smallest intervals in the tempered scale that is used in common modern music.
 Each of these intervals are 1/12 the width of the octave and are referred to as a semitone or half-

 Pitch, Inharmonicity & Tuning:

 The "scale" of the piano, the design that includes string length, diameter, materials, and tension, also impacts the inharmonicity and tuning approach.
 The tuner must deal with this unique "inharmonicity" in each piano.
 Therefore, the technician does not simply match the strings to a given set of pitches.
-The inherent inharmonicity is different in each acoustic piano.
+Years ago there were some tuners who carried a set of 12 tuning forks to set the initial middle octave.
+Experience has shown how small changes are needed in individual pianos to adjust for this inherent inharmonicity that is different in each acoustic piano.
 Your tuner assesses this, via listening to the interaction among notes, and a slight variation is applied from the theoretical standard to make your piano sound its best.

 Temperament Figure 2